KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 The purpose of this excercise is to preform  semantic segmentation by developing a deep learning network that locates a particular human target within an image.This deep learning model that will allow a simulated quadcopter to follow around the person that it detects!

+## Additional Submissions :
+In addition to this report note that the html version of the notebook  and .h5 files of the weights (in weights forlder) are submitted as part of this repository.

 ## 1- Network Architecture :

 __Network Layers & Architecture :__